Everest Three Pass Trek-20 Days

 Kathmandu

-Highlights of Everest Three Pass Trek
+En-route Everest Three Pass Trek Highlights

 • The trek offers stunning views of the world's highest peaks, including Mount Everest, Lhotse, Nuptse, Makalu, and Cho Oyu, among others.
 The landscape varies from lush green valleys to rugged alpine terrain.